paralin/goscript/README.md

 ## Introduction

-GoScript is a Go to TypeScript compiler.
-It allows Go programs to run in the browser after being checked and optimized by the TypeScript compiler.
+GoScript is a Go to TypeScript compiler / translater.

+It works on translating Go to TypeScript on the AST level.

 GoScript intends to compile a subset of the Go language to TypeScript in a non-spec-compliant way.
 It is intended only for bringing over high-level logic